davidalex89/HolidayHack2019/index.md

 ![Image](https://github.com/dscovetta/HolidayHack2019/blob/master/images/hh6.png)

-_So I suspect we'll need to identify
+_In this exercise I suspect we'll need to re-code with admin credentials and attack the web authentication._